 The Climate Corps is a collaboration of the Environmental Studies, Environmental Sciences, and Environmental Engineering programs, the Connecticut Sea Grant Program, and the UConn Center for Land Use Education and Research (CLEAR).

-Check out our partner program, the Brownfields Corps!
+Check out our Environment Corps partner programs, the Brownfields Corps and Stormwater Corps!